Double entry system definition

 Advantages of a Double Entry System

-The key advantage of a double entry system is that it allows an organization to produce a full set of financial statements.
+Can produce financial statements.
+A double entry system allows an organization to produce a full set of financial statements.
 In particular, it can create a balance sheet, which cannot be produced with just a single entry system.
 With complete financial statements, it is much easier for a business to convince investors to invest money in it.

 Disadvantages of a Double Entry System